Hanuvendra/100-days-of-code/log.md

  **Today's Progress**: Tried some questions in Codechef and Started HTML in freecodecamp.

- **Thoughts** I have started coding before some days...But feels quite tuff ....
+ **Thoughts**: I have started coding before some days...But feels quite tuff ....
 So started HTML in freecodecamp ...
 Looking quite easy and interesting.

 Link(s) to work: